mikeyhogarth/green-web-dev/CONTRIBUTING.md

 ## Contributing a Resource

 For the time being, resources on this site are core-team only, however if you see a resource written elsewhere that is pertinant to any of the prompts, you are free to suggest it as a relevant link.

+## Branching Strategy

+Fork the codebase from the `develop` branch - pull requests should also be made back into `develop`.